Skip to Content

 Summary

+When planning a trip, consider your route and plot out toilet stops.
+Your dog will need to go potty and have a drink of water.
 Remember your poo bags, too.
 Look for truck stops with open spaces so you can take him/her for a walk to stretch those legs!

-Keep your dog under control at all times and be mindful of what’s around you as you are letting him/her out the car; is he/she likely to see something and run after it?
+Keep your dog under control at all times and be mindful of what’s around you as you are letting him/her out of the car; is he/she likely to see something and run after it?

-Possibly a little more to think about before you take your dog on that road trip, but keeping him/her safe will make your vacation a lot less stressful.
+There may be a little more to think about before you take your dog on that road trip, but keeping him/her safe will make your vacation a lot less stressful.
+Putting the work in before you head out will be worth it for all of you.

 Planning a trip?
 Go Backpacking recommends: